smkrv/ha-metar-weather/README.md

 ## Legal Disclaimer

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+⚠️ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.

-**CRITICAL**: This integration is NOT certified for aviation navigation or flight planning.
+**⚠️ CRITICAL**: This integration is NOT certified for aviation navigation or flight planning.
 Always consult official aviation weather sources for aviation activities.

 ## License